-- Lower motor neurons: Nerve cells in the spinal cord.
+- Lower motor neurons: Nerve cells in the spinal cord to muscle.

 These motor neurons control all your voluntary movements -- the muscles in your arms, legs, and face.
 They tell your muscles to contract so you can walk, run, pick up your smartphone, chew and swallow food, and even breathe.

 ALS is one of a few motor neuron diseases.
 Some others include:

 - primary lateral sclerosis (PLS)